-- In Red Hat, you have to enable the Orchid Fusion VMS service.
-This will allow the service to automatically start on bootup and restart in the case of failure. - · After you start the service, you should configure the firewall. - After you've configured your Orchid Fusion VMS properties and started the service, you should check the service status to verify Orchid Fusion VMS is running. - You will need to restart the service whenever a change has been made to the Orchid Fusion VMS configuration file.
+- In Red Hat, you have to enable both of the Orchid Fusion VMS services.
+This will allow the services to automatically start on bootup and restart in the case of failure. - · After you start the services, you should configure the firewall. - After you've configured your Orchid Fusion VMS properties and started the service, you should check the service status to verify Orchid Fusion VMS is running.